HomeArticles

 Usage

-Reference it directly in your workflow using workflow_call:
+Reference it directly in your workflow step:

 jobs: